VardanKeshishyan/Web-Crawler-Project/README.md

 cert.example.com (8)

 Disclaimer: I know some classes require students to create web crawlers.
-This project represents my own independent implementation and is shared here for demonstration and educational purposes only.
+This project represents my own independent implementation and is shared here for demonstration only.
 Please do not submit this code as your own work for any course.